Welcome to Governance at Oakfield Primary Academy

-The Acting Chair of the Local Governing Body is Mrs Julie McCullie.
+The Chair of the Local Governing Body is Mrs Julie McCullie.

 Details of the Members, Board of Trustees, the Articles of Association, Scheme of Delegation and Financial Accounts of the Trust can be viewed via the following link to The Galaxy Trust website:

 I'm a Dad to two girls (8 and 5) who both attend Oakfield School.
 They also happen to be two of the most interesting people I've ever met (apart from their Mum of course).
 I work as a graphic design project manager in a small design team at the heart of a big corporate firm.
 I'm lucky enough to be able to work from home a couple of days a week, so I can do the school run and have dinner with the kids.